RaphaelOliveiraMoura/test-natahouse/frontend/README.md

 ### Prerequisites

-You need to have the backend application running, for default it runs in localhost:3333, so certify that you have the backend running in this port.
+You need to have the **backend application running**, for default it runs in localhost:3333, so certify that you have the backend running in this port.

 ## Running application

 I dont configurated the application to run in production mode, so you can only run that in development mode with:

-In development mode:

 ```
   ~ yarn start